Term 4 Week 6 2024 Newsletter

 PE teacher / Sports Coordinator

 During this term, we have been learning about community helpers in Geography and in Health.
-We have been focusing on safety- such as fire safety, sun safety and water safety.
+We have been focused on safety, including fire safety, sun safety and water safety.
 To enrich our learning, we went on an excursion to the Woodville Fire Station.

-We had a look at the uniform that the firefighters wear, Mrs.Stathis got to try it on.
-The highlight of our visit was getting to go into the fire truck and also having a go of squirting the big hose to hit the pretend fire.
+We had a look at the uniform that the firefighters wear, and even Mrs.Stathis got to try it on.
+The highlight of our visit was climbing into the fire truck and also having a go of squirting the big hose to hit the pretend fire.

-Sincere thanks to the amazing team of fire fighters at WFS, who so welcoming and willing told us all about their job and how to keep safe.
+Sincere thanks to the amazing team of fire fighters at Woodville Fire Station, who were so welcoming and willing to share with us information about their job and how to keep safe.

 Rachael Stathis